MistyCommunity/Documentation/src/content/coding/using-local-skills/javascript-api.md

 Returns

+* Result (array) - Returns an array containing one element for each image currently stored on Misty.
 In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../architecture/#-get-data-callbacks) for more information.

-* Result (array) - Returns an array containing one element for each image currently stored on Misty.
-Each element contains the following:
+Each element in the array contains the following:
    * Height (integer) - The height of the image file.
    * Name (string) - The name of the image file.
    * Width (integer) - The width of the image file.